The Pregón – The Official Start of the Festivities

-After the proclamations, there is often a sort of “phoney fiesta” for a few days before the “Pregón”, the official announcement of the start of the festivities of the Fogueres de Sant Joan de Xàbia.
+After the proclamations, there is often a sort of “phoney fiesta” for a few days before the ‘Pregón‘, the official announcement of the start of the festivities of the Fogueres de Sant Joan de Xàbia.
+However, the anticipation is palpable across the town as it prepares for the biggest party of the year and it’s not unusual to see groups of people carrying sofas and other furniture or shopping carts full of beer, soft drinks and maybe something stronger as they prepare their temporary homes – known as ‘casals’ – where they will effectively live for the next couple of weeks.

-The excitement builds as the procession of the “quinta” arrive in the square; the “home team” has arrived and a great cheer often welcomes them.
+And then the procession arrives; the “home team” has arrived and a great cheer often welcomes them.
 There is an element of uncontrolled excitement as everyone waits for the formal speeches from the Fogueres Queen and the quintà presidents.
 Music fills the air as everyone begins to sing along to a few traditional fiesta tunes.
 Printed sheets are often handed out with the lyrics to two of the most popular songs, “Fogueres” and the stirring pasodoble of “Xàbia”. (see below).

 And then, rarely on time, the officials appear on the balconies or on a temporary stage on the front of the town hall building and the announcement is read out: let the festivities begin!
 Fireworks burst into the air from the rooftops and quite often there are more fireworks and bursts of streamers and confetti launched from the church steps.
 The atmosphere in the square can be quite wild, almost unnerving for some, but it’s all conducted with fantastic goodwill.